streamr-dev/network/packages/client/README.md

 )
 ```

-Or fetch historical message and subscribe to real-time messages in the same call via a `subscribe` call:
+Alternatively you can fetch historical messages and subscribe to real-time messages:
 ```js
 // Fetches the last 10 messages and subscribes to the stream const sub1 = await streamr.subscribe({